-- Keep a gratitude journal.
-Spend 10-15 minutes writing about 3-5 things you are grateful for.
+- Keep a gratitude journal: Spend 10-15 minutes writing about 3-5 things you are grateful for.
 You don’t need to do it every day, but try to do it at least once a week.
-Also, you need to actually write it down, don’t try to do the activity in your head.

-- Meditate.
-Spend ten minutes going through a guided gratitude meditation.
+- Meditate: Spend ten minutes going through guided gratitude meditation.
 Meditation is best done on a daily basis, but you can see benefits from just one session.
 If you don’t meditate on a regular basis read this post on making meditation a happiness habit.

 - Savoring Walks: Take a 15-20 minute walk every day for a week while observing the positive aspects of your surroundings.

 While practicing gratitude can have many benefits, it is not always easy to incorporate into daily life.
 Here are two common obstacles that individuals face when trying to practice gratitude:

 - Negativity bias: It can be easy to focus on negative thoughts and experiences, which can make it difficult to cultivate a sense of gratitude and appreciation for the good things in life.

 - Busy schedules: With the demands of work, family, and other responsibilities, it can be challenging to find time to incorporate gratitude practices into daily routines.